jim245/cs386team1/Deliverables/Report 10.md

 ## 1. Summary of Activities
 Colin – Working on worksheets, updating score again<br>
-Andrew – Added a quit button to the title screen and some animation to the new game button.<br>
+Andrew – Added a quit button to the title screen and some animation to the new game button.
+Made a script for the camera movement and created screen bounds so the camera does not follow the player off-screen.<br>
 Zach - <br>
 Jack – Created the update class diagram for the design deliverable.<br>
 Jade – <br>